Bears-R-Us/arkouda-contrib/arkouda-docker/README.md

 ## Background

 The arkouda-smp-developer image enables Arkouda developers to mount whichever directories they are working in (arkouda for Python, src for Chapel) to the arkouda-smp-developer docker container and be able to develop, build, and test within a pre-built Chapel and Arkouda dependencies stack.
-Since the GASNET\_COMM\_SUBSTRATE is smp, the developer can execute multi-locale Arkouda testing with the arkouda-smp-developer containre.
+Since the GASNET\_COMM\_SUBSTRATE is smp, the developer can execute multi-locale Arkouda testing with the arkouda-smp-developer container.

 ## Building arkouda-smp-developer Image